 Pipe And Drape System DIY

-• Two “T” attachments, and 2 elbow attachments to fit your pipes.
+• 2 “T” attachments, and 2 elbow attachments to fit your pipes.

-•Begin watering down the Quikrete in the bucket until it puddles on the top, but doesn’t overflow.
-The water will eventually sink down and you’ll continue to add water every 5-10 minutes until the puddle on top of the Quikrete no longer sinks down (you could also pre-mix the quickrete in a large vessel instead, if you like).
+1. Begin watering down the Quikrete in the bucket until it puddles on the top, but doesn’t overflow.
+The water will eventually sink down and you’ll continue to add water every 5-10 minutes until the puddle on top of the Quikrete no longer sinks down.
+You could also pre-mix the Quikrete in a large vessel if you like, and then add it in.

-• This system is easily transported or stored, and you can adjust the sizes of your pipes according to your needs.
+• This pipe and drape system is easily transported or stored, and you can adjust the sizes of your pipes according to your needs.
 I wanted this to be tall enough to accommodate an adult male in the case of a photo backdrop situation.

 Sharing is caring!